 A cash flow statement is broken up into three parts, Cash Flow from Operating Activities, Cash Flow from Investing Activities, and Cash Flow from Financing Activities.

-Cash Flow from Operating Activities: This represents your net cash inflow or outflow resulting from your actual operations and provides a good indication of whether the business model is sustainable.
+This represents your net cash inflow or outflow resulting from your actual operations and indicates whether the business model is sustainable.

 For example, Uber does not generate cash from operations.
 It uses cash and depends on additional financing to fund its operations.
 Cut off the financing, and Uber would struggle to maintain operations without significantly altering its business model.
 On the other hand, Amazon generates significant cash from operations and depends less on cash from investing or financing to operate.

 - Net income (sales, changes in accounts receivable, and accounts payable)

 - Non-cash adjustments such as depreciation (which is an expense on the income statement but is added back to the cash flow statement to provide an accurate cash amount)

 - Changes in operating assets and liabilities

 This represents the purchase and sale of capital assets, such as equipment and other businesses.
 It also includes renovations, or improvements, and other investments.
 These represent long-term investments in the company’s growth.

 Cash flows related to financing activities typically represent borrowings and repayments on term loans and lines of credit and the sale and repurchase of a company’s own stock (including employee stock options) as well as dividends.